It all began in the year 2012, a day after my 47th birthday in July. I woke up feeling uneasy and restless.

-I still don't know why.
-I was the man who was considered the pillar of strength for the family, be it lighting pyres or otherwise.
-The man who never shed a tear, never showed emotion and yet, this morning shrivelled up to an emptiness that took years to overcome!
+I still don’t know why.
+The man who was considered the pillar of strength for the family, be it lighting pyres or otherwise, the man who never shed a tear, never showed emotion and yet, this morning shrivelled up to an emptiness that took years to overcome!

 I was branded depressed, thanks to a well-known psychiatrist who decided to try his entire pharmacological repertoire on me.
 Severe depression, he said.

 A week under his deadly potion and I was the proverbial zombie who lived only because his heart continued to beat.